barchart/alerting-service-public/docs/content/product_overview.md

 The Barchart Alerting Service implements a REST interface over HTTPS, allowing you to bypass this SDK entirely.
 Refer to the [API Reference](/content/api_reference), which contains [OpenAPI](https://www.openapis.org/) specification, for more information.

-#### Other
+#### Other Platforms

-If JavaScript isn't suitable for your environment, and you're not interested in direct access — please contact us at solutions@barchart.com or (866) 333-7587.
+If you require an SDK for an alternate platform, please contact us at solutions@barchart.com or (866) 333-7587.

 ## User Privacy